 - Notice to parents and students shall state that any student who knowingly makes false accusations regarding bullying may be subject to disciplinary action.

 School health service

-- Student's health is important to the OAS and we encourage parents to communicate with a teacher at the school about health issues that affect their child.
+- Student's health is important to the OA and we encourage parents to communicate with a teacher at the school about health issues that affect their child.